 The community within the College For All Virtual Reality campus allows you to interact with students from all different backgrounds and from around the world.
 The VR campus is an immersive computer-simulated environment that gives you the “sense of presence” within the VR campus.
 For example, students within the VR campus can participate in sporting activities, student clubs, and educational experiences.

-Credits gained through CLEP and DSST will be stored up to 20 years, and once you transfer these credits into a college or university the credits achieved will be solidified into your degree transcripts upon graduating.
+Credits gained through CLEP and DSST will be stored for up to 20 years, and once you transfer these credits into a college or university the credits achieved will be solidified into your degree transcripts upon graduating.